nemo-ml/nemo-ml/README.md

 ### Hi there I'm Mohd Naimuddin

 - 🔭 I’m currently working on CAD Develpment using C++ and <a href="https://dev.opencascade.org/about/project_overview">opencascade libraries.
-I want to be a C++ Developer.
 - 🌱 Basic Knowledge of python and SQL
 - 🤝 I’m looking to collaborate on C++, CAD , open cascade and Data Science
 - 💻 I'm actively looking for **Software Developer** or **C++ Developer** Role